nexcess/magento-turpentine/README.md

 ## Known Issues

- - Logging and Statistics will show all requests as coming from the same IP address (usually localhost/127.0.0.1).
+ - Logging and statistics will show all requests as coming from the same IP address (usually localhost/127.0.0.1).
 It should be possible to work around this using Apache's [mod_remoteip](http://httpd.apache.org/docs/trunk/mod/mod_remoteip.html)